GeoBosh/rbibutils/README.md

 The convenience function `charToBib()` takes input from a character vector, rather than a file.
 It calls `readBib()` or `bibConvert()`.

-`bibConvert()` an input bibliography file in one of the supported formats, converts its contents to another format, and writes the result to a file.
+`bibConvert()` takes an input bibliography file in one of the supported formats, converts its contents to another format, and writes the result to a file.
 All formats, except for `rds` (see below) are plain text files. `bibConvert()` tries to infer the input/output formats from the file extentions.
 There is ambiguity however about `bib` files, which can be either Bibtex or Biblatex.
-Bibtex is assumed if the format is not specified. also, the `xml` extension is shared by XML-based formats.
+Bibtex is assumed if the format is not specified.
+Also, the `xml` extension is shared by XML-based formats.
 Its default is 'XML MODS intermediate' format.

 The default encoding is UTF-8 for both, input and output.
 All encodings handled